awsdocs/amazon-cognito-developer-guide/doc_source/apple.md

 Apple doesn't provide an SDK that supports Sign in with Apple for Android\.
 You can use the web flow in a web view instead\.
 + To configure Sign in with Apple in your application, follow [Configuring Your Web page for Sign In with Apple](https://developer.apple.com/documentation/signinwithapplejs/configuring_your_webpage_for_sign_in_with_apple) in the Apple documentation\.
 + To add a **Sign in with Apple** button to your Android user interface, follow [Displaying and Configuring Sign In with Apple Buttons](https://developer.apple.com/documentation/signinwithapplejs/displaying_and_configuring_sign_in_with_apple_buttons) in the Apple documentation\.
-+ To securely authenticate users using Sign in with Apple, follow [Configuring Your webpage for Sign In with Apple](https://developer.apple.com/documentation/signinwithapplerestapi/authenticating_users_with_sign_in_with_apple) in the Apple documentation\.
++ To securely authenticate users using Sign in with Apple, follow [Authenticating Users with Sign in with Apple](https://developer.apple.com/documentation/signinwithapplerestapi/authenticating_users_with_sign_in_with_apple) in the Apple documentation\.

 Sign in with Apple uses a session object to track its state\.
 Amazon Cognito uses the ID token from this session object to authenticate the user, generate the unique identifier, and, if needed, grant the user access to other AWS resources\.